 Alcohol can lead to nausea, vomiting, loss of coordination, disorientation, seizures, and cardiac arrest in dogs.
 Fruitcakes and plum puddings soaked in rum are definite no-nos.
 Keep your bottles of alcohol hidden away in cupboards just to be safe.

-Raisins are also toxic to dogs and can cause kidney failure in some breeds, so beware of where you set out the butter tarts or mincemeat pies.
+Raisins are also toxic to dogs and can cause kidney failure in some dog breeds, so beware of where you set out the butter tarts or mincemeat pies.
 Keep your baking supplies hidden away in overhead kitchen cupboards.
 Beware of chocolate treats in stockings that your pets may knock down and paw through.
 On the bright side, since your pets can’t share your holiday treats, there’s more for you!

 Candles produce a lovely light and often a fragrant smell, but they are also fire hazards.
 Pets may unwittingly knock them down and start fires if they are within reach.
 They can also burn themselves or spill hot wax on their paws.
 Don’t leave candles or open flames unattended and keep them away from curious paws.